sergeresko/ft_libft/xreadme.txt

 2. 1)	either one of the letters d, i, o, u, x, X, s, c, p, f, ...
 		(if the test is designed for a speific conversion)
 	2)	or an underscore (_)
-		(if the test doesn't have a conversion or has different conversions)
+		(if the test doesn't involve a conversion or has different conversions)
 3.	an arbitrary sequence of alphanumeric characters

 Good test names are, for example: